introlab/opentera-webrtc/joss-paper/paper.md

 # Summary
 During the COVID-19 pandemic, people were not able to socialize in person due to lockdowns, curfews and social distancing measures.
-So, their social activities migrate to online platforms [@saltzman_loneliness_2020], such as videoconference ones.
+So, social activities migrate to online platforms [@saltzman_loneliness_2020], such as videoconference ones.
 For example, people were remotely playing games with friends and family, but current technologies are not adapted to all types of games, such as tabletop games requiring non-verbal cues or containing a lot of physical components [@ramirez_gomez_socially_2022; @yuan_tabletop_2021].
 Telepresence robots are another type of technology providing a way to stay in touch with loved ones.
 Compared to videoconference platforms, the remote user is usually able to move in a remote environment and talk with a remote person [@kristoffersson_review_2013].
 They are used in aged care settings to address loneliness [@hung_facilitators_2022], but ???.
 Thus, technologies providing a way to stay in touch with people require future research to improve the platforms in contexts like remote gaming and aged care setting.
-Doing so needs to develop new platforms because commercially available platforms are closed to modifications.
+Doing so needs to develop new platforms because commercially available platforms are closed to modifications [???].

 WebRTC is the de facto technology to develop videoconference platforms since it is secured and built for web browsers, hence accessible.
 Video streams, audio streams and data can be exchanged between the participants of a call.
 A JavaScript API is available in modern web browsers, but the developer needs to create a web server to initialize the peer-to-peer calls, which is usually named a signaling server.
 The library used by most web browsers to include WebRTC support is the WebRTC Native library.
-In the context of remote tabletop gaming, adding sensors to the videoconference setups to improve the gaming experience is limited by their compatibility with the web browsers.
+In the context of remote tabletop gaming, adding sensors to the videoconference setups to improve the gaming experience is limited by their compatibility with web browsers.
 On the other hand, a web interface built with WebRTC can control a telepresence robot, but the robot needs to run a web browser for the JavaScript API, which is not great in resource-constrained robots.

 This paper presents OpenTera WebRTC which is a multiplatform library to develop web and native applications for videoconference and telepresence robots.
 The library provides simple and similar APIs in JavaScript for web applications and in C++ and Python for native ones.
+Developing native applications makes it possible to integrate a variety of sensors and reduce resource usage.
 Also, the library includes a signaling server to reduce the development time when using the library.
 The C++ API uses the WebRTC Native library and is packaged to be easy to build.
 Video and audio streams are provided to the library as raw images and raw audio frames to increase flexibility.
 The Python API is done with pybind11 [@pybind11] to create Python bindings of the C++ API.
 The Python API is easier to use, but the C++ API is faster.
 To develop telepresence robots, the C++ API is integrated with ROS [@quigley_ros_2009] since it is a widely used middleware in robotic research.

-GStreamer is addapted to the WebRTC Native library to provide hardware acceleration to encode and decode video streams.
+GStreamer is adapted to the WebRTC Native library to provide hardware acceleration to encode and decode video streams.
 So, the native APIs are well suited for embedded applications.
 \autoref{tab:hardware-acceleration-compatibility} presents the hardware acceleration compatibility.